Cooee Art was established in 1981 and is Australia’s oldest exhibiting Indigenous art gallery.

 Back to the Future

-At the start of 2008, after yearning to work once more with artists and art communities, Adrian Newstead and his staff returned to a full time commitment to Cooee Aboriginal Art Gallery.
-He completed his book The Dealer is the Devil- An Insider’s History of the Aboriginal Art Trade, and a web site detailing the lives and art of the 200 most important artists of the Indigenous art movement - www.aiam100.com now the Cooee Art MarketPlace
+At the start of 2008, after yearning to work once more with artists and art communities, Adrian Newstead and his staff returned to a full time commitment to Cooee Art.
+He completed his book The Dealer is the Devil- An Insider’s History of the Aboriginal Art Trade.

 Adrian Newstead was awarded the Medal of the Order of Australia (OAM) in the 2016 Australia Day Honours for his service to the museum and galleries sector, particularly through the promotion of Indigenous arts.
-His passion to support Aboriginal artists and their communities, is the foundation on which the success of Coo-ee Aboriginal Art Gallery and Consultancy has been built.
+His passion to support Aboriginal artists and their communities, is the foundation on which the success of Cooee Art has been built.
 Today he passes this passion on to those who will carry the gallery into the decades ahead.

 The Dealer is the Devil

-Adrian Newstead spent 7 years compling the part road trip, part memoir, part hisotry text, part political commentary that is 'The Dealer is the Devil: An Insider's History of the Aboriginal Art Trade'.
+Adrian Newstead spent 7 years compelling the part road trip, part memoir, part history text, part political commentary that is ‘The Dealer is the Devil: An Insider’s History of the Aboriginal Art Trade‘.
 Read more detail here